lekoala/kaly/docs/app.md

 Note: remember that the di container does NOT contain a reference to the request and that you need to use our state class.

+### Linear middlewares

+By default middlewares are calling each other in a stack.
+This means that you get very large call stacks to inspect if you are running small middlewares.

+For middlewares that are only updating the request (like the ClientIp above) you can pass a third parameter to execute linearly the middleware and it *won't be visible in the call stack*.

 ## Env variables